J Felix

 Step 2 is to relax into it.
 I can dial down the sympathetic (stress) response and override it.
 I have the power to respond mindfully to the event.
 It is not the event in and of itself, moreover, that is causing the stress response, but my own perceptions, reactions, habitual patterns, etc. which affect how I interpret the external event.
 I can interrupt the conditioned fear response, change my biochemistry, and integrate body and mind.
 By intentionally relaxing and slowing the breath, we can elicit a more calming response.

 Step 3.
 Rewrite or replace the narrative.
 With intention, we can elicit a heartfelt emotion like gratitude, focus, stillness, compassion, strength, resilience, courage, fearlessness, curiosity, persistence, humor, creativity, authenticity, generosity, forgiveness, etc. assuming we are truthful about what we are calling.
-The mind and body react to the truth of the heart felt experience, not to what one is trying to convince the self to be so.
+The mind and body react to the truth of the heartfelt experience, not to what one is trying to convince the self to be so.
 Example: someone directs a comment at me which I interpret as a personal attack.
 I perceive a threat (to my employment, identity, livelihood, relationship, safety, etc).
 My habitual reaction may be to fight, withdraw, attack/defend, or accept the perceived insult, slight, criticism, etc).
 With practice, we can reframe these events as opportunities to grow, to experiment, to respond more intentionally, more thoughtfully.
 The stress may be a misperception, but it is there.
 It feels true.
 I can recognize the fear without feeding it, the way a parent may recognize a child's fear of monsters.
-If my heartfelt intention is to grow in courage, in resilience, in compassion, in strength, in power, in love, etc. and if that intention is also sincere, I can approach it with authenticity, from an embodied experience.
+If my heartfelt intention is to grow in courage, in resilience, in compassion, in strength, in power, in love, etc. and if that intention is also sincere, I can approach the difficulty with authenticity, from an embodied experience.
 This will feel true as well.
 It is important that your intention be sincere and heart-felt.
 You have to be real; it has to feel authentic and true.
 We don't want to replace it with wishful thinking or some spiritual ideal we think we should attain.
 The felt-sense of your intention must be as intense as the distress in order to alchemize it.

 In another variation of this practice, we can bring bliss and peace to the mind from the vicissitudes themselves.
 To do this: